Why update to Microsoft identity platform (v2.0)?

 The app needs to request all the permissions it would ever need upon the user's first sign-in.
 This can lead to a long list of permissions that discourages end users from approving the app's access on initial sign-in.

 The app needs to know all of the resources it would ever access ahead of time.
 It was difficult to create apps that could access an arbitrary number of resources.

-With the Microsoft identity platform endpoint, you can ignore the static permissions defined in the app registration information in the Azure portal and request permissions incrementally instead, which means asking for a bare minimum set of permissions upfront and accruing more over time as the customer uses additional app features.
+With the Microsoft identity platform endpoint, you can ignore the static permissions defined in the app registration information in the Azure portal and request permissions incrementally instead, which means asking for a bare minimum set of permissions upfront and growing more over time as the customer uses additional app features.
 To do so, you can specify the scopes your app needs at any time by including the new scopes in the

 scope parameter when requesting an access token - without the need to pre-define them in the application registration information.
 If the user hasn't yet consented to new scopes added to the request, they'll be prompted to consent only to the new permissions.
 To learn more, see permissions, consent, and scopes.

 Allowing an app to request permissions dynamically through the

 scope parameter gives developers full control over your user's experience.
 You can also front load your consent experience and ask for all permissions in one initial authorization request.
 If your app requires a large number of permissions, you can gather those permissions from the user incrementally as they try to use certain features of the app over time.